Install Blogima for Ghost in Chrome and Firefox

 • A Ghost website, you are the administrator.

-• Your website domain (public, reader-facing)
+• Your website domain (public reader-facing)

-• Examples: example.com, blog.example.com
+• Example: example.com, blog.example.com

 1- Install Blogima from the web store